ga-wdi-curriculum/rails-activerecord/readme.md

 ```
 > `-d postgresql` is important!
 It tells our application that we will be using postgres as our database.
 Otherwise, Rails uses SQLite as a database by default.

-This creates 92 new files in a directory called `tunr`.
+This creates a lot of new files in a directory called `tunr`.
 We can easily keep track of what files have changed if we use version control...

 ```bash
 $ cd tunr